 - Cost of the design

-- Longevity of insulation supporting required load, temperature, and energy dissipation
+- Longevity of insulation supporting the required load, temperature, and energy dissipation

 - Allowable space for overall support